Regularized Sample Average Approximation for High-Dimensional Stochastic Optimization Under Low-Rankness: Introduction

 \section{Introduction}

-As dimensionality inflates in modern applications of stochastic programming (SP) in order to generate more comprehensive and higher-granular decisions, the sample average approximation (SAA), which is traditionally a common solution paradigm for SP, becomes prohibitively demanding for sample availability.
+As dimensionality inflates in modern applications of stochastic programming (SP) in order to generate more comprehensive and higher-granular decisions, the sample average approximation (SAA), which is traditionally a common solution paradigm for SP, sometimes tends to be demanding for sample availability.
 The current SAA theories as per \cite{Shapiro:book}, \cite{Shapiro2003a}, \cite{Shapiro2003b} and \cite{Shapiro2007} require that the number of samples should always be greater than the number of decision variables; for optimizing over a $p$-by-$p$ matrix, the sample size $n$ should grow at least quadratically in $p$.
-Such a sample size requirement tends to be undesirably costly.
-To reduce the sample complexity, in a precursor of this paper, we have studied a regularized SAA with sparsity-inducing penalty \cite{Liu2018}.
-We have shown that the proposed approach yields a significant reduction of sample size requirement by exploiting sparse structures in the problem.
+Such sample size requirement may be undesirably costly in certain high-dimensional applications.
+Recently, a regularized SAA with sparsity-inducing penalty has been studied by \cite{Liu2018}, which shows that significant reduction of sample size requirement may be achieved by exploiting sparse structures in the problem.
 This current paper then seeks to generalize the result therein to the settings where sparsity is replaced by a low-rankness assumption.
 We will show that a similar level of success can be achieved.